smebberson/docker-alpine/examples/complete/README.md

 - Gain access to a container (via `docker exec -it complete_consul2_1 with-contenv sh`), find the pid of Consul (via `ps aux`), and then kill it (via `kill -9 <pid>`).
 This will kill the Consul process without a signal, simulating a crash.

-Using this method if the container is one with Consul running in server mode, the container should completely exit (in this instance other containers running Consul in server mode will attempt to rejoin the exited container which is normal).
+Using this method (if the container is one with Consul running in server mode), the container should completely exit (in this instance other containers running Consul in server mode will attempt to rejoin the exited container which is normal).
 If the container is one with Consul running in agent mode (i.e. static), Consul should be restarted and immediately rejoin the cluster.

 To test stopping services:

 - Issue `dc stop consul2 && dc rm --force consul2`.

-Using this method the container should be completely exit, with a proper leave from the Consul cluster (check for a deregistered in the logs of another container running Consul in server mode).
+Using this method the container should completely exit, with a proper leave from the Consul cluster (check for a deregistered event in the logs of another container running Consul in server mode).

 [s6]: http://www.skarnet.org/software/s6/
 [consul]: https://www.consul.io/